Why has cannabis/ hemp been so popular?

 Does CBD have any drug Interactions?

-There are no studies showing that there are any drug interactions using CBD and other drugs.
-However, it is wise to consult with a professional doctor if you’re planning to make dietary changes.
+Yes, there is a possibility that there can be drug interaction while using CBD with other drugs.
+However, it is advised to consult with a professional doctor if you’re planning to take CBD with your current medication.

 Uses & Benefits